Golang String Contains Exposed: PRO Tips and Tricks

 Deep Dive into strings.Contains Function in Golang

-The signature of strings.Contains is quite simple:
+The signature of function strings.Contains reads as follows:

 func Contains(s, substr string) bool